 From your marital status to your profession, your rings tell a lot about you.
 Some fingers have special meaning, while others don't mean anything at all.
 Keep these associations in mind as you decide where you'll wear your jewelry.

-Left Pinky Finger
+Left Pinky Finger - Marital Status and Mafia

 From signet rings to wedding bands, a ring on the left pinky finger can symbolize a number of different things.

 - Marital status: Two rings on the left pinky finger once indicated that a man was married.
 The bottom ring was the wedding ring, followed by the signet ring on top.
 Popular during the 19th and early 20th centuries, this custom has since fallen out of favor.
 Some historians believe that American president Franklin D. Roosevelt wore a wedding ring and signet ring in this fashion.